 10. _____ that’s what he told you?

-Click the link below to download a PDF worksheet for more exercises; the answers are provided on this page.
+Click the link below to download a PDF worksheet for more exercises; the answers are provided on the next section.

 A conjunction exercise containing 18 sentences to complete using for, and, when, neither...nor, as soon as, but, or, yet, until, so, either...or, before, unless, as long as.